 When the panel is in its normal state, the indicator lights on the panel front give a comprehensive overview of the system's current status.
 Any fire and fault conditions are clearly displayed, disablements highlighted and the status of all outputs reported.
-The only functions that can be performed when the panel is in this state are:
+The only functions that can be performed when the panel is in state are:

-- Muting the panel's internal sounder. - Overriding any delays which may have been programmed into the panel. - Putting the panel into access level two to access the authorised user controls (see below).
+- Muting the panel's internal sounder. - Putting the panel into access level two to access the authorised user controls (see below).